PepperDash/epi-biamp-tesira/README.md

 ### Switcher

+> Note - Version 2.5.0 added the ability to configure SourceSelectors and Routers as different objects.
+It is recommended to use this mechanism in new projects.

-Controls objects with the attribute type of "sourceSelection" and subscribes to them as necessary.
+Controls objects with the attribute type of `sourceSelection` and subscribes to them as necessary; `input` is not subscribed to.

 Within the **Legacy** object, this Join map represents a control that is part of an array of controls.
 Each join number = Join Map Number + fader ```bridgeIndex``` as defined by the config.